Originally published: Nov. 22, 2001; (Updated: 11/20/08, 03/25/12, and 05/11/17)

 Update to the Dow Jones chart above (Nov.
 06, 2014)

 Were there other bad times in the markets?
 Yes.
 Looking at the history of the market, we see periods when the market was basically flat for many years, even sometimes decades.
-We will label these periods as "Trading Zones".
+We labeled these periods as "Trading Zones".
 During these times, if one would have invested in mutual funds, solid blue chip growth stocks or components of the Dow Jones, there would have been a negligible amount of growth over these long periods of time.

 How long of periods are we talking?
 How does over 40 years sound?
 From 1900 through 1941, the Dow Jones only increased at a rate of return of about 1.8% per year.
 Another stagnant period was from about 1963 through 1982 (20 years), when the Dow Jones industrials only increased at a rate of about 2.5% per year.
 These are the dangers of buy-and-hold investing.
 We invite you to read more about these dangers and the history of the stock market in our article, Is "Buy & Hold" The Only Investment Solution?